Our Leadership

 In 2010, Samantha Evans and her future husband Bobby Moore spent two months teaching English at POSA, a small preschool in the Usa River area outside of Arusha, Tanzania.
 The couple fell in love with the children and committed to sponsoring two of them.
 Upon returning to Miami, their enthusiasm was contagious.
 Families and friends soon got involved.
 The Afrikids program was born.

 In the beginning, Afrikids funded small projects at the POSA preschool, building latrines, paying for daily deliveries of fruits and vegetables, and renting classrooms.
 When the time came for the kids to move on to primary school, friends and family chipped in to pay the school fees at a boarding school nearby.
 The program has continued to grow over the years.
-Today, we fund the education of 60 students at schools in the Arusha area.
-Of those 60 students, 37 are “POSA kids” from that little preschool where it all started.
+Today, we fund the education of 132 students at schools in the Usa River area.
+Of those 132 students, 37 are “POSA kids” from that little preschool where it all started.

 … & How It Has Evolved (Grown!)

 Afrikids has grown more than anyone dared imagine.
 We began by improving classrooms at the POSA preschool.
-Then, when six of the children were ready for primary school, we enrolled them at the Usa River Academy, a nearby boarding school.
-Today, more than a decade later, we sponsor a total of 60 students at four different schools.
-The majority of our students now attend Scolastica, a co-ed boarding school near Moshi, a two-hour drive east of Arusha.
-We also have 15 students attending the Imbaseny Peace School, a day school near Usa River, while three students are enrolled at The Voice Secondary School also in Usa River.
-One of our youngest students attends the New Vision day school in Arusha.
+Then, when six of the children were ready for primary school, we enrolled them at Usa River Academy, a nearby boarding school.
+Today, nearly 15 years later, we support a total of 150 students at schools around the country.
+More than 20 students are attending university, while another 30 are in senior high school, including 13 at Makumira High School in Usa River.
+We also have 15 secondary school students at The Voice School, a coed boarding school in Usa River, and 27 younger students at Imbaseny Peace Primary, a day school also near Usa River.

 A Tanzania Love Story